lyvinabsurdism/lyvinabsurdism.github.io/_posts/2019-4-1-welcome-and-hello.markdown

 So welcome to my blog - which will in time also serve as my portfolio - this is mostly a place for me to express ideas related to code, education, and tech as a whole.

 At the end of every page, I'll be including a recipe I am currently enjoying.
-Without further adieu, I present this post's recipe: "Roasted Salmon and Asparagus with Hollandaise"
+Without further adieu, I present this post's recipe:

+## Roasted Salmon and Asparagus with Hollandaise

 ### Ingredients